The Worry Website: Lisa: Worry 6

 Lisa's dad is an alcoholic.
 He beats her mum up.
 She is very sad to have this in her life.
 This is the only story that does not have a resolution, with Lisa deciding not to put her real worry down and say she is starting to get spots instead.
 However, the final chapter (Natasha's worry) partly continues Lisa's story as well.

 Natasha: Worry 7

-Natasha, as said above, is disabled and uses a voice machine.
-She wants to be in the concert.
-She becomes friends with Lisa and they enter it with the worry song.
+Natasha is disabled, uses a wheelchair and communicates via a voice machine.
+She wants to be in the school concert.
+She becomes friends with Lisa and they enter it with a song about worries.